 - Website: Googlescholar

-COVID-19 UPDATE: On 17th May 2020 I posted four short 30 min videos on “TESTING FOR SARS-COV-2 VIRUS FROM AN ENGINEERING PERSPECTIVE” and the channel can be found here:https://www.youtube.com/channel/UCsTlsHskxv7fDZ_PWT0X1fw
+(A) COVID-19 UPDATE: On 17th May 2020 (and after) I posted five short videos on “TESTING FOR SARS-COV-2 VIRUS FROM AN ENGINEERING PERSPECTIVE” and the channel can be found here:https://www.youtube.com/channel/UCsTlsHskxv7fDZ_PWT0X1fw

 These are just looking at the similarities between the maths of virus testing and what we might also use on the first year of an undergraduate engineering degree.
-Finally, there is nothing mathematically more difficult than would have been studied in the last year of a school maths class.
+Finally, there is nothing mathematically more difficult than would have been studied in a UK school maths A-Level class.